jelinleslin/tr_bn/README.md

 File "example_learn_et.py" provides a demo that shows how to learn a bounded treewidth Baysian network (Chapter 3).
 File "example_tsem.py" provides a demo that shows how to use the code to learn Bayesian networks in the presence of missing values (Chapter 4).
 File "example_mbcs.py" shows examples of how to learn an MBC in a generative and discriminative way (Chapters 5 and 6).
-File "epilepsy.py" contains the code used to compare an MBC with nomograms for predicting Engel outcome 1, 2 and 5 years after surgery (Chapter 7).
+File "example_epilepsy.py" shows an example of how to train an MBC using the aproach used in the paper "Patient Specific Prediction of Temporal Lobe Epilepsy Surgical Outcomes".